top of page

 Target Savings = (Annual Desired Spending - Guaranteed Annual Income) x Multiplier

-Use 25x Multiplier for a standard 30-year retirement; 33x Multiplier for early retirement.
+Use a Multiplier of 25x for a standard 30-year retirement;

 STEP 1: Define Your Vision (The Spending Target)

 Many people believe you will need to spend about 80% of your pre-retirement income in retirement.
-While that might work for some, there is no one-size-fits-all rule.
+While that very basic rule of thumb might work for some, there is no one-size-fits-all rule.
 Your number might be completely different.

 • Comfortable: Steady travel, hobbies, and no budgeting stress.